 Men are biologically and evolutionary wired to react to visual cues.
 They experience sexual desire more frequently and spontaneously.
-Women are less likely to focus on one attribute, their sex drive is less spontaneous, more receptive to surroundings and varies with social, cultural and educational circumstances.
-Women are also more likely to reject potential candidates at this stage and prefer older partners (while to men tend to go younger).
-From an evolutionary standpoint this is beneficial in terms of finding someone with resources who will commit.
+Women are less likely to focus on one attribute; their sex drive is less spontaneous, more receptive to surroundings and varies with social, cultural and educational circumstances.
+Women are also more likely to reject potential candidates at this stage and prefer older partners (while men tend to go younger).
+From an evolutionary standpoint, this is beneficial in terms of finding someone with resources who will commit.

 Approach and first contact